kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Yes.
-Because of Universal Representation, every root Job (both `Gang` and `Basic`) creates 1 `Workload` (~500 bytes) and 1 `PodGroup` (~500 bytes), and each Pod gains a `schedulingGroup` field (~100 bytes).
-A delegated non-root Job adds only a `PodGroup`, and a fully-delegated Job (parent owns both objects) adds neither.
+Because of Universal Representation, every root Job (both `Gang` and `Basic`) creates 1 `Workload` (~500 bytes) and 1 `PodGroup` (~500 bytes), and each Pod gains a `schedulingGroup` field (~100 bytes) plus one `ownerReference` (~150 bytes).
+A delegated non-root Job adds only a `PodGroup`, and a fully-delegated Job (parent owns both objects) adds neither. `Job` objects themselves grow only when the user sets `spec.scheduling` (a few hundred bytes at most).

-For a cluster with 10,000 root Jobs, this adds approximately:
+For a cluster with 10,000 live root Jobs, this adds approximately:
 - 10,000 `Workload` objects
 - 10,000 `PodGroup` objects
-- ~10MB additional etcd storage
+- ~10MB additional etcd storage for the objects, plus ~250 bytes per Job pod

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-There is an expected increase in job sync duration due to creating `Workload` and `PodGroup` objects for each Job and for scheduler waiting time.
-We will measure the impact once we have an implementation.
+Job sync latency (`job_sync_duration_seconds`) for the first sync of a new Job increases by two sequential API writes before pod creation.
+The Beta performance test compares the gate on and off with a target of p99 within 10% of the baseline.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Yes.
-- Kube-controller-manager: Additional memory for `Workload` and `PodGroup` informers.
-Estimated ~50MB for 10,000 objects.
+Yes, proportional to the number of live Jobs.
+- kube-controller-manager: `Workload`/`PodGroup` informer caches (~1-2KB per Job, about 20MB for
+  10,000 Jobs).
-- Kube-scheduler: Additional memory for `Workload` and `PodGroup` caches.
-Estimated ~50MB for 10,000 objects.
+- kube-scheduler: memory for the same `Workload`/`PodGroup` caches, accounted for in [KEP-4671].
-- etcd: Additional storage for `Workload` and `PodGroup` objects.
-Estimated ~10MB for 10,000 Jobs.
+- etcd: storage for `Workload`/`PodGroup` objects (~1KB per Job, about 10MB for 10,000 Jobs).
-- kube-apiserver: Additional watches for `Workload` and `PodGroup` resources.
+- kube-apiserver: two additional watch streams and two extra writes per Job creation.
 Minimal CPU impact.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?